bgbraithwaite/tutorial-rewrites/1stWebDesign/README.md

 Rewritten from the YouTube tutorial by 1stWebDesigner, published on March 16, 2013.

+## Why This Tutorial

+So the last time I did professional web development was 2010, and a _lot_ of the technology standards have significantly changed since.
+This tutorial is from 2013: more up to date than 2010 but not overwhelmingly so.

+I tried to educate myself on modern web development standards with freeCodeCamp, but those projects gave me acute blank page anxiety, and really halted my learning progress.
+I did complete a few fcc projects, but I wanted a better anchoring than my stale instincts.
+I also wanted to use "on the job" what I intuited were the most common modern webdev tools, namely Visual Studio Code and git.

+And wow, I really did hit the jackpot!
+I enjoyed the length and simplicity of this tutorial, and I [copied the original nearly verbatim](https://codepen.io/bgbraithwaite/pen/zbjwqZ).
+I recognized areas that I could improve on the original with more modern standards I had learned about in fcc and outside reading, and decided to push myself (pun intended) by doing just that.

+This tutorial rewrite is intended to cement my knowledge of semantic HTML5, basic Flexbox, and to a much lesser extent CSS3.

 ## Notes on the Original

 ### `<content>` Tag